 OpenVPN is an open source connection protocol used to facilitate a secure tunnel between two points in a network.
-In layman’s terms, this means OpenVPN is a trusted technology used by many virtual private networks, or VPNs, to make sure any data sent over the internet is encrypted and private.
+In layman’s terms, this means that it is a trusted technology used by many virtual private networks, or VPNs, to make sure any data sent over the internet is encrypted and private.

 As we provide more details answering the question “What is OpenVPN“, we’re going to dive deeper into how it works and when you should use it.

 It’s not uncommon to visit a VPN website and see them boasting about the fact that they offer OpenVPN as a feature.
 It’s usually one of a handful of VPN connection protocols you can use.

 But what is OpenVPN exactly?

 In short, it is arguably the most secure VPN protocol in use today (although the new Wireguard protocol is starting to challenge this statement).

 When you connect to the internet, particularly on a public network, there is a risk involved in transmitting sensitive data across the network.
 This is why it’s considered a best practice to never log into your bank while on public WiFi.

 On the other hand, when you connect to a Virtual Private Network, or “VPN”, using the OpenVPN protocol, your data is secured behind a strong encryption.

 If there’s a hacker monitoring your network, they won’t be able to break through the security tunnel.
 Your ISP (internet service provider) won’t be able to read your data and the government won’t be able to spy on you.

 You’re now 100% secure online with zero risk of being hacked, right?

 No single tool or encrypted connection to the internet can guarantee your security and privacy, and OpenVPN is no different.
-However, there are good reasons why OpenVPN is considered one of the most secure connections, which we’ll cover below.
+However, there are good reasons why it is considered one of the most secure connections, which we’ll cover below.

 Now that we’ve answered the question “What is OpenVPN”, let’s dive into how it works and when you should use it.